In this article we’ll cover the basic steps required to install a clean Linux CentOS 8 from scratch and initial server setup.

 Changing the time and TimeZone on CentOS

-To view the current time and time zone, enter the date command:
+To view the current time and timezone on CentOS, enter the date command:

 We set the time-zone during our system installation, so we are having NY time.
 To change the time-zone, use the corresponding command: